timelygator/TimelyGator/docs/sprint/Sprint3.md

    - Test responsive design and other minor UI improvements

 #### End-to-End Tests
-- Complete user registration flow ,some tasks will be completed in later sprint but main goal is to produce good API fetches
+- Complete user registration flow , some tasks will be completed in later sprint but main goal is to produce good API fetches

 ### Backend Tests